 I usually get on a colt during the first visit, assuming he has basic ground manners in place.
 The youngster should respect his handlers space.
 He should show a willingness to respond to basic commands and cues.
 Walk, trot, back, step over and whoa.
 He should be responsive in hand or on a lunge line.
 He should be comfortable with a person standing on a mounting block on both sides.
 If he has not mastered these skills, I'll address them before we advance.

 Using advance and retreat, not force or fear, I'll introduce your youngster to pad, saddle, driving lines and then myself.
 This is usually accomplished in two hours.
 Using my time tested methods, your youngster will be a cooperative partner.
-In 2015 having started well over 350 young horses under saddle, I have yet to have a first ride buck.
+I have put the first ride on close to 400 young horses.
+I have yet to have a first ride buck.

 Most of these young horses were started at their own farms on my first visit.
-I've started them at 2 1/2 years, many as 4-6 year old's and some as old as 10 years. ( A breeding Arab Stallion).
+I've started them at at various ages from 2.5 years to 10 years old. ( A breeding Arab Stallion).

 Click here to see a recent 1st ride on a different horse named Lucy